geisa/specification/source/api/waveform.rst

 - Current Phase B, Time 1

-A standard split phase 12S meter with 2 Voltage and 2 Current channels (4 total channels) would report its data as follows:
+A standard split phase 12S meter with two voltage and two current channels (four total channels) would report its data as follows:

 - Voltage Phase A, Time 0
 - Voltage Phase B, Time 0